ziutek/mymysql/README.md

 will be executed immediately after connect.
 It is mainly useful with *Reconnect* method and autoreconn interface.
 5. Multi statements / multi results were added.
-6. Types ENUM and SET were added for prepared statements results.
+6. Types *ENUM* and *SET* were added for prepared statements results.
 7. *Time* and *Date* types added in v0.3.3.
-8. Since v0.3.3 *Run*, *Exec* and *ExecAC* accept parameters, *Start*, *Query*, QueryAC no longer accept prepared statement as first argument.
+8. Since v0.3.3 *Run*, *Exec* and *ExecAC* accept parameters, *Start*, *Query*, *QueryAC* no longer accept prepared statement as first argument.
 9. In v0.3.4 float type disappeared because Go release.2011-01-20.
 If you use older Go release use mymysql v0.3.3
-10. IsConnected() method was added in v0.3.5.
+10. *IsConnected()* method was added in v0.3.5.
 11. In v0.3.5 package name was changed from *mymy* to *mymysql*.
 Now the package name corresponds to the name of Github repository.
+12. The *EscapeString* method was added in v0.3.6.

 ## Installing